 Before we get serious, I always recommend “test-driving” neighborhoods:

-• Pay attention to noise, parking, and traffic.
+- Pay attention to noise, parking, traffic, and how the area feels after dark.

 Yes, the market is calmer.
 No, that does not mean a well-priced, move-in ready home in a great area will sit around waiting for you.